 Although we're not actively hiring at the moment, we might be tomorrow!
 Our workload can change from one day to the next, and thus we're always scouting out good talent.
 So go ahead and introduce yourself.

 Our firm, like our work, has evolved and matured.
 We endeavor to provide a casual, nurturing environment with enough structure and organization to foster creativity, professionalism and profitability.
 Our expectations are high.
 We expect that in joining our staff you will become an important addition to our firm.
 Your participation and contribution, not only in the making of architecture, but in the “family” of BRS, is extremely important to our success.

-Shoot over your resume and a quick note on why you'd be interested in joining our team to the lovely Principal Katie Barnes, who handles our HR (in addition to a couple other things).
+Shoot over your resume and a quick note on why you'd be interested in joining our team to the lovely Principal Katie Barnes, who handles our HR (among a few other things).

 TEAM UP WITH US!